 You can use the drive that your SSD replaced for this.

-If your PC has only one drive bay you simply may need a larger SSD to avoid overfilling it.
-Or you can put your old hard drive into an enclosure and use it as an external drive to hold your large files as I mentioned earlier.
+If your laptop PC has only one drive bay you simply may need a larger SSD to avoid overfilling it.
+Or you can put your old hard drive into a USB enclosure and use it as an external drive to hold your large files.

-Finally, it must be noted that SSDs are just now getting to be really popular.
-If, and when, SSDs get to be commonplace it is hoped that the price per gigabyte will be low enough so that almost everyone will be able to afford one (with a large capacity).
+Finally, it must be noted that SSDs are just now getting to be really popular and prices have fallen in the last few years.
+SSDs are now finally, really commonplace.
+It is hoped that the price per gigabyte will soon be low enough so that almost everyone will be able to afford a PC with a SSD installed. (with a large capacity - from 500GB to 2TB).

-The speed advantage of SSD certainly makes them desirable now.
+The speed and durability advantages of SSDs certainly make them highly desirable right now!